- 1.0 What does ISO 20022 mean in Danske Bank?

 - 2.1 How will CBPR+ migrate to ISO 20022?

-- 2.3 Will Danske Bank continue to send MT or move to MX?
+- 2.4 Will Danske Bank continue to send MT messages, or will you move to MX?

-- 2.8 Will MX-messages be truncated during the co-existence period?
+- 2.5 Will MX messages be truncated during the coexistence period?

 - 3.0 What does the ISO 20022-migration mean for corporates?

-For Danske Bank, the ISO 20022-migration means that we will have to upgrade our systems and processes in order to be able to handle the new format and continue offering payment services in the currencies and markets that we operate in.
+For Danske Bank, the ISO 20022 migration means that we have to upgrade our systems and processes to be able to handle the new format and continue to offer payment services in the currencies and markets that we operate in.

 1.1 Why ISO 20022?The potential benefits of ISO 20022 are many, but the headline of them all could be richer and more structured data.
-The ISO 20022-standard can hold much more information about the payment than we know from the current MT-format, while at the same time providing a far more granular structuring of the data.
-This allows for improved reconciliation-processes and a higher degree of automation throughout the payments eco-system, which in turn offers opportunities for using the better data for insights and analytics.
+The ISO 20022 standard can hold much more information about the payment than we know from the current MT format, while at the same time providing a far more granular structure of the data.
+This allows for improved reconciliation processes and a higher degree of automation throughout the payments ecosystem, which offers opportunities for using the improved data for insights and analytics.

-1.2 When will ISO 20022 be implemented?The industry is moving to ISO 20022 gradually with some market infrastructures going live in March 2023 and others in 2025 and beyond.
-The below figure shows a high-level view of the most important deadlines from a Danske Bank-perspective.
+1.2 When will ISO 20022 be implemented?The industry is moving to ISO 20022 gradually; some market infrastructures went live in March 2023 and others will follow in 2025 and beyond.
+The below figure shows a high-level view of the most important deadlines from a Danske Bank perspective.

 Market infrastructure timelines

-In Danske Bank, we follow the deadlines set by the market infrastructures and will migrate accordingly, so we will send/receive payments in ISO-format when required.
+In Danske Bank, we follow the deadlines set by the market infrastructures and will migrate accordingly, so we will send/receive payments in the ISO 20022 format when required.
 This means that our transition will take place gradually, similar to elsewhere in the financial industry.

-The CBPR+ encompasses cross-border payments and correspondent banking activities covering all currencies, whereas the local market infrastructures relate to a single currency only (e.g. EUR).
+CBPR+ encompasses cross-border payments and correspondent banking activities covering all currencies, whereas the local market infrastructures relate to a single currency only (e.g., EUR).

-CBPR+ is an abbreviation for Cross Border Payments and Reporting and represents SWIFT’s programme for adopting ISO20022 for cross border payments and reporting messages in the correspondent banking space.
+CBPR+ (Cross-Border Payments and Reporting Plus) is Swift’s ISO 20022 programme for adopting ISO20022 for cross-border payments and reporting messages in the correspondent banking space.